Share this with your friends, family and colleagues

 Even though it is important to set this up together, don’t let your child direct your choices.
 Ensure your personal account is set as the Parent account and that you are the gatekeeper to all permissions.
 We have heard stories of clever children setting up their accounts as the “parent account” – and enjoying access to credit card details!
 Make sure your parental control PIN is secure and random.
 You don’t want to use something your child could easily guess to bypass asking for your permission.

 3. Discuss and agree on healthy phone and device habits

 Once the device has been set up, we encourage you to take the time to sit down with your child and agree on some healthy rules and boundaries for how they will use the device.
-We know – your child will want to use the device immediately.
 Use your time during device set up to talk about why healthy habits are important.
-These can include:
+You could discuss topics such as:

 Agree (and be realistic) on what works in your household.
 If your child has friends with different rules for their devices, remind them that what works for one family might not work for another!
 As the parent or carer, you are responsible for the way your child uses their device.
 They will need guidance and security, especially if this is your child’s first independent responsibility.

 Laying the foundation for safe device use is only the beginning.
 It’s important to build on what you’ve established.
 Take opportunities to intentionally check-in with your child.
 It doesn’t have to be a big sit-down conversation!
 Informal chats over the dinner table, in the car, or while watching television as a family can have the biggest impact.
 Here are some examples of how to get past one-word answers: